JuliaSmoothOptimizers/NLPModelsJuMP.jl/README.md

 ## NLPModels from a JuMP

-NLPModelsJuMP provides conversion between MathProgBase models and NLPModels.
+NLPModelsJuMP provides conversion between MathOptInterface models and NLPModels.